-- 1. In EDK, open the design to be simulated. - 2.
+- 2. In EDK, open the design to be simulated. - 3.
 Before generating the system level simulation, ensure that the software on the generated system will work in simulation.
 The software to be used in simulation should be in "Executable" mode rather than using the "XmdStub" such that its execution begins immediately.
-It should be set to initialize the BRAMs as well. - 3.
+It should be set to initialize the BRAMs as well. - 4.
 The simulation does not include models of the hardware connected to the FPGA.
 For example, if your software makes calls to printf() that writes to the UART, you will only see the TX pin of the UART switching as the characters are transmitted.
-A simulation model that translates those signals to characters on the terminal is required to see some actual printing. - 4.
+A simulation model that translates those signals to characters on the terminal is required to see some actual printing. - 5.
+You have already copied the modelsim.ini to your home lab directory.
+However, a few steps are needed before commencing a simulation.
 The simulation libraries must be compiled before a simulation can be performed.
 To do so, first create your own modelsim.ini file by running vmap -c in a directory you own.
 Then, set the MODELSIM environment variable to the location of that file (make sure your path doesn't contain any spaces).
 Again, in a directory you own, run: